 Listing 20-13: Implementing ThreadPool::new to panic if size is zero

-We’ve taken this opportunity to add some documentation for our ThreadPool with doc comments.
-Note that we followed good documentation practices by adding a section that calls out the situations in which our function can panic as we discussed in Chapter 14.
-Try running cargo doc --open and clicking on the ThreadPool struct to see what the generate docs for new look like!
+We’ve added some documentation for our ThreadPool with doc comments.
+Note that we followed good documentation practices by adding a section that calls out the situations in which our function can panic, as discussed in Chapter 14.
+Try running cargo doc --open and clicking the ThreadPool struct to see what the generate docs for new look like!

+prod: confirm xref

-Instead of adding the assert! macro as we’ve done here, we could make new return a Result like we did with Config::new in the I/O project in Listing 12-9, but we’ve decided in this case that trying to create a thread pool without any threads should be an unrecoverable error.
-If you’re feeling ambitious, try to write a version of new with this signature to see how you feel about both versions:
+Instead of adding the assert! macro as we’ve done here, we could make new return a Result like we did with Config::new in the I/O project in Listing 12-9 on page XX.
+But we’ve decided in this case that trying to create a thread pool without any threads should be an unrecoverable error.
+If you’re feeling ambitious, try to write a version of new with the following signature to compare both versions:

+prod: link xref

 fn new(size: usize) -> Result<ThreadPool, PoolCreationError> {